RobustRoundRobin/go-rrr/README-RRR.md

 ## Divergences from the paper

-* [ ] The paper allows identities to be both candidates and endorsers in the same round.
-This is troublesome for small networks.
-In this implementation, an active identity is either a leader candidate or an endorser - never both.
 * [ ] The paper specifies that active identites are sorted by public key before being randomly sampled to select endorsers.
 In this implementation the identities are conveniently available 'pre' sorted by age.
 So we do not sort by public key.
-* [ ] The paper specifies that leader candidates only consider endorsements during the confirmation phase.
-In this implementation, the leader candidate will accept an endorsement at any point in the round *after* it has broadcast the intent.
-The endorsement must meet all the other validation criteria.

 ## Items from the paper we have left out but would like to do: